fastcode-ose/www.fastcode.org/src/events/coevolution-workshop.md

 {% imgLeft "/img/fastcode-coevolution.png", "600px" %}

 {% alert "note", "CACHP is 8:45am-12:45pm Saturday, Jan 31, at PPoPP-26 in Sydney, Australia." %}
-Congratulations to the authors of the following talks, accepted for CACHP-26:
+Congratulations to the authors of the following [contributed talks](#contributed-talks), accepted for CACHP-26:
 * Efficient Hardware Primitives for Immediate Memory Reclamation in Optimistic Data Structures (A. Singh, T. Brown, and M. Spear)
 * Adaptive Loop Unrolling for Automatic Parallelism Management (S.V.
 Satish and S. Westrick)
 * Synthesizing Dist-Memory Mappings for Tensor Computations with Domain and Hardware Knowledge (M. Kong)